PanderMusubi/geoipblock/README.md

 # geoipblock

 Block network traffic for IP addresses of specific countries.

+> <em>The only good is knowledge and the only evil is ignorance.</em> — Socrates (469 – 399 BC) Greek philosopher in Athens

 This manual describes how to use xtables-addons to drop incoming and outgoing network packages for all ports.
 See also https://inai.de/projects/xtables-addons/geoip.php for more documentation.